Andrés Guardado: Real Betis

+León

+On 18 January 2024, Guardado and Real Betis reached a mutual agreement to part ways.
+On that same day, Guardado signed with Liga MX club León, which marked his return to Mexico.
+On 27 January, he made his debut coming on as a substitute and being given the captain's armband in a 3–2 victory over Santos Laguna.

+On 7 November 2024, Guardado announced his retirement from professional football.
+Two months later, he reversed his decision with the intention of participating in the FIFA Club World Cup.
+However, due to Club León's disqualification from the competition, Guardado's final match took place on 11 May 2025.
+He officially retired after the match.

 International career

 Guardado made his first appearance for Mexico in a friendly match against Hungary on 14 December 2005, four months after his first-team debut with Atlas.
 He was then called up to represent his country at the 2006 FIFA World Cup in Germany, where he appeared in the 2–1 loss to Argentina in the round of 16, starting as a shifting attacking midfielder/wing-back alongside Ramón Morales but was replaced by Gonzalo Pineda after picking up an injury in the second half; after the departure of manager Ricardo La Volpe, his replacement Hugo Sánchez kept the player in his squad.

 Guardado's first game under the new manager was an exhibition game against the United States on 7 February 2007, where he came on as a substitute in a 0–2 defeat.
 On 28 February, in a friendly with Venezuela, he scored his first international goal in Mexico's 3–1 victory.

 In the final of the 2007 CONCACAF Gold Cup, Guardado scored the opening goal against the United States.
 During the second half he collided head-on with Jonathan Spector while both attempted to head the ball, but recovered to play the rest of the match, which ended in a 2–1 loss; he was listed as an Honorable Mention for the competition's All-Tournament Team.
 He also participated in that year's Copa América, scoring the third goal against Uruguay in the third-place match.

 Javier Aguirre included Guardado in the roster for the 2010 World Cup.
 He assisted Rafael Márquez in the opening game of the World Cup against hosts South Africa, in a 1–1 draw.
 An expected starter, he lacked playing time and appeared in three out of four games, in another last-16 exit at the hands of Argentina.

 In May 2011, Guardado was called up by José Manuel de la Torre for the 2011 Gold Cup.
 He scored his first brace with the national team during that tournament, in a 4–1 win over Costa Rica on 12 June.
 He found the net again in the final in a 4–2 victory over the United States, as Mexico retained the trophy.